African American Cultural Heritage Action Fund

 Nina Simone Childhood Home

-Nina Simone’s distinctive voice, sultry blend of classical, blues, and gospel music, and penchant for activism have ensured that the artist’s decades-long legacy still endures today.
+Nina Simone’s distinctive voice, powerful blend of classical, blues, and gospel music, and passionate civil rights activism ensured that her decades-long legacy endures.

 Nina Simone, Activist and Musician

 To thank those who supported the fund, Simone performed her debut recital at the Tryon Library in 1943 at age 11.
-However, living in a Jim Crow-segregated South, Simone’s parents were forced to give up their seats for white audience members when they arrived at the library.
-Even then a fierce defender of what she believed to be right, Simone refused to play until her parents were returned to their rightful place in the front row.
+However, living in a Jim Crow-segregated South, Simone’s parents were forced to give up their seats for white audience members when they arrived.
+Simone refused to play until her parents were returned to their rightful place in the front row.

-Through the 1960’s, Simone built a reputation for expressing her views on civil rights and the racial injustice experienced by African Americans.
-She also maintained personal friendships with noted civil rights leaders and activists including Dr. Martin Luther King Jr. and Malcolm X. The violence of the Civil Rights Movement, and tragic events such as the 16th Street Baptist Church bombing, motivated Simone to express her ideas and emotions through explosive live performances and recordings of original songs such as “Mississippi Goddam” and “Four Women,” and acclaimed covers including “I Wish I Knew How it Would Feel to be Free.”
+Through the 1960s, Simone built a reputation as an artist and civil rights activist.
+She maintained personal friendships with Dr. Martin Luther King Jr. and Malcolm X, and the violence of the Civil Rights Movement and tragic events such as the 16th Street Baptist Church bombing, motivated Simone to express her ideas and emotions through explosive original songs such as “Mississippi Goddam” and “Four Women,” and acclaimed covers including “I Wish I Knew How it Would Feel to be Free.”

-In recent years, broader recognition of Simone’s significance has included the Oscar-nominated documentary What Happened, Miss Simone? released in 2015; NPR’s inclusion of her 1965 song “I Put a Spell on You” as the number three album on their 150 Greatest Albums Made by Women list; and her 2018 induction into the Rock & Roll Hall of Fame.
+Following her passing in 2003, broader recognition of Simone’s historic significance has resulted in the Oscar-nominated documentary What Happened, Miss Simone? released in 2015; NPR’s inclusion of her 1965 song “I Put a Spell on You” as the number three album on their 150 Greatest Albums Made by Women list; and her 2018 induction into the Rock & Roll Hall of Fame.

 Opportunity